 \textbf{Reward.} During training, the agent receives a scalar reward $r$ for each rollout $o$, which provides the optimization signal.
-Prior work usually adopts an outcome-based answer reward combined with a format penalty:
+Prior work typically combines an outcome reward with a format penalty:

-where $\hat{a}$ is the predicted final answer for each rollout, $a$ is the ground-truth answer, and $\mathrm{F1}(\hat{a}, a)\in[0,1]$ denotes the word-level F1 score between the two.
+where $\hat{a}$ is the predicted answer, $a$ is the ground-truth answer, and $\mathrm{F1}(\hat{a}, a)\in[0,1]$ denotes the word-level F1 score.
 If the output violates the required schema (e.g., missing tags or malformed JSON), a negative constant $\lambda_{\text{fmt}}<0$ is assigned as a penalty.
-Thus, the outcome reward provides a correctness signal aligned with evaluation metrics, while the format penalty enforces the structural validity of outputs.
+Thus, the outcome reward provides a correctness signal, while the format penalty enforces the structural validity of outputs.